-The high limit aquastat control is a redundant safety limit control that provides a means for protecting the boiler and heating system from unsafe operating conditions which could damage the boiler.
-The aquastat is mounted in the 1⁄2" NPT control well and 3⁄4" x 1⁄2" bushing on the top of the front boiler section at the hot water outlet.
+The high limit aquastat control is a redundant safety limit control that determines the maximum boiler water temperature and also provides a means for protecting the boiler and heating system from unsafe operating conditions which could damage the boiler.
+The aquastat is mounted in the 1/2" NPT control well and $\frac{3}{4}$ " x $\frac{1}{2}$ " bushing on the top of the front boiler section at the hot water outlet.
 The aquastat is tied in with the boiler control and is factory set at 200°F water temperature.
 The high limit setpoint is field adjustable and may be set anywhere between 100°F and 200°F, with the maximum high limit setpoint not exceeding 200°F. The field high limit setpoint adjustment for each installation depends on heating system requirements.
 The aquastat automatically resets when the boiler water temperature decreases ten degrees below the high limit setpoint value.
-(Adjustable differential from 5°F to 30°F)